Door County Wisconsin, USA Travel Guide

 Consider bringing a small Bike repair kit for minor adjustments or flat tires on longer rides.

-For those seeking an adrenaline rush, Door County has a few exciting options.
-Inquire with local outfitters.
+For those in search of an adrenaline rush, A Popular tourist destination in wisconsin has a few exciting options.
+Check with area outfitters.

-Door County has wildlife viewing, though not in the style of large safaris.
+A Popular tourist destination in wisconsin has wildlife viewing, even though not in the style of large safaris.
 Look for various species in their natural habitats.

 Bring binoculars and a bird identification guide for birdwatching.